Supported Products

 Complete CPE namespace coverage

 When a vendor is acquired or renames itself, NVD may maintain two separate CPE namespaces for the same product.
-Both must be queried and merged to avoid silently missing historical CVEs. nginx, log4j, and Redis each required this treatment.
+Both must be queried and merged to avoid silently missing historical CVEs. nginx, log4j, Redis, and MySQL each required this treatment.

 Request a product